axiak/filternet/README.md

 ## Motivation

-I created and used this module to alter my now fiancée's Google doodle to eventually lead to a proposal.
+I created and used this module to alter my now wife's Google doodle to eventually lead to a proposal.
 She said yes, so this project was a success.

 ## Bugs